 Val enjoyed being a volunteer for the Escondido Downtown Business Association, where she loved visiting with family and meeting new friends every Friday night at Cruising Grand.
 She is a Grandmother to 4 and a Great Grandmother to 11.
 She loved watching her grandkids at their sports events, taking them to the desert, traveling with her and playing golf.
 She enjoyed trips to the San Diego Safari Park with her granddaughters and great grandchildren, and as they got older look forward to watching them at their horse competitions.
 The highlights of her week were playing golf, going to the YMCA and lunch dates with her YMCA Friends.

 She was a colorful lady in the community, always happy and friendly to everyone she met.
 Some would describe her as a “Spit Fire”, nothing stopped her.
 She lived life to the fullest, an inspiration to us all.

 There will be a celebration of Val’s life on February 22, 2020 at 2pm – 5pm.
 For more information contact her family at 760-802-3455.

-To send flowers to Valerie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Valerie Theresa Scott, please visit our floral store.